IanFinlayson/exploring-cs/chapter08.md

     but we must specify the name of the library and a . before each thing we use from it.
--   There is another form of import we can use which starts with the keyword \"from\".
+-   There is another form of import we can use which starts with the keyword "from".
 This form allows us to import things from a library without needing to put the name of the library and the . before each thing.
 -   Each library has a page of documentation which shows you all of the